-When using Virtru Pro, you can fully control all aspects of any secure email sent using the system — both before and after you send it.
+When you send a secure email using Virtru Pro, not only can you set various protection and control features on that email, but you maintain the ability to add or change those features, even after you send it.
 This ranges from message encryption to recalling a Virtru secure message you’ve already sent.
-Virtru also works within G Suite for your business.
+Virtru also works within G Suite and Microsoft Office 365 for your business.

-To recall an email using Virtru, you’ll first have to download Virtru Pro on the device you are using.
-After sending a secure email with Virtru, if you decide you want to take it back, find the email in your sent folder, open it and click on the Red Hand icon.
+To recall an email using Virtru, find the Virtru-secured email in your sent folder, open it and click on the Red Hand icon.
 That’s it.
 See for yourself:

 Here are a few screenshots for a quick tour: